Zelienople Municipal Airport

 Zelienople Municipal Airport (ICAO: KPJC, FAA LID: PJC) is a public airport in Beaver County, Pennsylvania, a mile west of Zelienople, a borough in Butler County, Pennsylvania, in the Pittsburgh metropolitan area.
 The airport is owned by the Borough of Zelienople and operated by the Zelienople Municipal Authority.
 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a general aviation facility.

-It serves the community of Zelienople in Butler County, but the airport is over the county line in Beaver County, in Fombell, Pennsylvania, Franklin Township.

-Fire response consists of 2 Engines, 1 Tanker, 1 Brush Truck, 1 Squad, and Command Vehicle.
-The airport is between PA 288 and PA 588.
 The airport began service in 1958, and is one of many medium-sized airports north of Pittsburgh.

 Most U.S. airports use the same three-letter location identifier for the Federal Aviation Administration and IATA, but this airport is PJC to the FAA and has no IATA code.
-(IATA assigned PJC to Pedro Juan Caballero Airport in Pedro Juan Caballero, Paraguay.
+(IATA assigned PJC to Pedro Juan Caballero Airport in Pedro Juan Caballero, Paraguay.)

+Location

+The airport serves the community of Zelienople in Butler County, but the airport is over the county line in Beaver County, in Fombell, Pennsylvania, Franklin Township.
+It is one of many medium-sized airports north of Pittsburgh.
+The airport is between PA 288 and PA 588.